Chemical Peels – “Is this going to hurt?”

 What Does a Chemical Peel Treat?

-There are many chemical peels out there, and although they all work in a similar manner – by causing top layers of skin to peel off – some are more effective than others at treating certain skin problems.* This makes it very important to work with a licensed and experienced Aesthetician who understands the nuances of each peel and how it will affect your skin.*
+Chemical peels can reduce or improve fine lines and wrinkles, skin texture, acne, hyperpigmentation, melasma, and other imperfections.
+There are many chemical peels out there, and although they all work in a similar manner, some are more effective than others at treating certain skin problems.
+This makes it very important to work with a licensed and experienced Aesthetician who understands the nuances of each peel and how it will affect your skin.
+At the end of the day, it all comes down to the unique needs of your skin.
+California Skin Institute Aestheticians will take great care to understand the needs of your skin and recommend a chemical peel to address your specific concerns.

 Planning for a Successful Peel

-Individuals with darker skin tones may also benefit from lower concentration peels, as this will create a more even final outcome.* Whether you have oily, dry or combination skin can also affect how your skin will react to some of the peels.*
+Individuals with darker skin tones may also benefit from lower-concentration peels, as this will create a more even final outcome.
+Whether you have oily, dry or combination skin can also affect how your skin will react to some of the peels.

 Such customization is absolutely vital for a chemical peel to give you the desired outcomes.